-Error messages are stored in RAM and are lost when the switch is rebooted or power is removed from the switch.
-Before rebooting or removing power from the switch, view the error log messages.
-You can view the error log by issuing either the errShow or errDump command.
-When all data-transferring processes external to the switch are complete, removing power from the switch does not disrupt the fabric.
+Error messages are stored in RAM and are lost when the switch is restarted or power is removed from the switch.
+Before restarting or removing power from the switch, view the error log messages.
+You can view the error log by using either the errShow or errDump command.
+When all data-transferring processes external to the switch are complete, you can remove power from the switch without disrupting the fabric.